sitiporn/DebiasNeuro-components/README.md

 -  [x] plot the incremental heuristic scores between 1 and 20
 -  [x] vary the number of neurons from topk from entire layers experiment on (MNLI-mismatched)
 -  [x] vary value of neuron's representation experiment on (MNLI-mismatched)
--  [ ] perform attention heads intervention using counterfactual and all set up same as neuron intervention
+-  [ ] vary value 0.1, 0.2 -> 1 after that divide it down until get best val
 -  [ ] Plot median of NIE for every layers
 -  [ ] recheck input and output module of attention block
 -  [ ] design intervention for attention head to use as counterfactual